janetlee/mvp-starter/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   "Every morning, I cannot decide whether or not to wear a jacket.
-With this app I never have to guess!"
+With this app I never have to guess if it's too hot for a jacket!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.